DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 As a trainee teacher, to be eligible for the international relocation payment (IRP), you must meet all 4 of the following requirements.
 The eligibility requirements are the same whether you pay a fee for your training course, or are paid a salary to work while you train.
 However, the application process for the IRP is [different for salaried trainees](#how-trainee-teachers-can-get-the-international-relocation-payment).

+These eligibility requirements apply to trainees starting courses in the 2024 to 2025 academic year.
+Different eligibility rules apply if your course starts between September 2023 and July 2024.
+Email us for more information on teach.inengland@education.gov.uk.

 ### 1. Teaching subject for trainees

 You must have taken up a place on a teacher training course in England leading to [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts) for one of the following academic years: